$

 Perhaps the greatest draw of high interest savings accounts is that they bring better returns even during a recession.

 Raisin lists some of the most competitive high-yield savings accounts available on its marketplace.
-In addition to offering market-leading rates, all of our offerings come from federally-insured banks and credit unions with years of experience behind them.
+In addition to offering market-leading rates, all of our offerings come from federally regulated banks and credit unions with years of experience behind them.

 Using the table at the top of this page, you can estimate your annualized earnings based on current APYs by entering the amount you have to save in the field labeled “Deposit amount.”